"Any Person, Any Study."

 At Cornell we don’t simply want you to fit in with what we are already doing—we want you to expand our horizons, blaze new trails, pursue new knowledge, and share all of what you have to offer with all of us.

-At Cornell, we are always seeking new and more effective approaches towards fulfilling our diversity and inclusion mission, Open Doors, Open Hearts, Open Minds.
-We are continually improving our campus culture and demographic diversity through a focused framework for progress, Toward New Destinations, and through careful attention to regulatory guidance.
+At Cornell, we are always seeking new and more effective approaches towards fulfilling our diversity and inclusion mission through the institution's newly established Core Values.
+We are continually improving our campus culture and demographic diversity through a focused framework for progress, Belonging at Cornell, and through careful attention to regulatory guidance.

 Cornell's equal opportunity policies support our commitment to diversity and inclusion while meeting compliance obligations under federal and state laws, including